The 5 W’s of International Student Orientation

 During orientation, we will provide you a personal experience with Caldwell University, its values and traditions, and how you will have a rewarding experience with meeting and exceeding your educational endeavors!

-Orientation begins at 9 am on January 15th in the Caldwell University Student Center.
-Orientation lasts for three days and will be from the 15th, 16th, and 17th in January.
+Orientation begins at 8:30 am on August 26th in the Caldwell University Student Center.
+Orientation lasts for three days and will be from the 26th, 27th, and 28th.
 Attendance for orientation is also required.
 See the map below to help you find the right location.

-Students should aim to arrive in the United States on January 13th or January 14th in the morning.
+Students should aim to arrive in the United States on August 24th, and August 25th between 12 pm-4 pm

 Orientation will be at Caldwell University.
 We will be in several different locations throughout the time frame, and you will receive a full schedule of locations upon arrival to the university.